 |Health Benefits||Easier on your stomach.
 Boosts Metabolism and Mood||Contains Antioxidants and Magnesium.
 High Energy and Focus.

 |Water Temperature||Cold Water||Lukewarm or warm right after it is produced

-|Grind Size||Medium to coarse||Medium to fine|
+|Grind Size||Medium to coarse||Fine|

-|Time Brewing||16-24 hours or 2 minutes with aeropress||2 minutes|
+|Time Brewing||16-24 hours or 2 minutes with AeroPress||2 minutes|

 |Matches Best With||Sweet and Sour||Sweet|